-STC rejects Trumpism in Britain and the USA, and fights against Trump’s plans for NHS, a dangerous vehicle for massive deregulation and privatisation, fuelling inequality.
+STC rejects Trumpism in Britain and in the USA, and fights against Trump’s plans for NHS, a dangerous vehicle for massive deregulation and privatisation, fuelling inequality.

 The British Medical Association (BMA) also issued a statement, urging all the contenders in the Tory leadership race to commit to excluding the NHS from any post-Brexit talks.